CT Cervical Spine - CAM 705

 - CT discogram

-- New or changing neurological deficits or symptoms post-operatively12 (see neurological deficit section above).
+- New or changing neurological deficits or symptoms post-operatively(34) (see neurological deficit section above) when MRI is contraindicated or cannot be performed

 - Pathologic or complex fractures